ThemeZee/maxwell/readme.txt

 == Changelog ==

+= 1.0.8 =
+* added centered layout in case no widgets were added to the sidebar

 = 1.0.7 =
 * added editor shortcuts and instant live preview for site title and tagline in Customizer
 * updated post pagination to use newer functions